 By: Cassie Lewis

-The ancient stone rock exterior and the inviting aroma of freshly baked goodies lure you into Anguilla's French bakery with a historic background.
-Owner and award-winning pastry chef, Pascal Baronnier's pastries fiddle with your taste buds mercilessly, as you journey up the dark wooden staircase that gives way to the main entrance of Village Bakehouse.
+Koal Keel's ancient stone rock exterior and the inviting aroma of freshly baked goodies lured us all inside the most special Anguilla bakery.
+Owner and award-winning pastry chef, Pascal Baronnier's pastries fiddled with our taste buds mercilessly, as we journeyed up the dark wooden staircase that gave way to the main entrance of Village Bakehouse, in search of those buttery croissants.

 Outside Village Bakehouse